 The Anatomy of the Body

-The thymus gland lies in the chest in the body, directly behind the breastbone (sternum), and in front of the heart in the area between the lungs called the anterior mediastinum.
-Sometimes, however, the thymus gland is found in another (ectopic) location, such as in the neck, the thyroid gland, or on the lung’s (the pleura) near the area where the blood vessels and bronchi enter the lungs.
+The thymus gland lies in the body’s chest, directly behind the breastbone (sternum), and in front of the heart in the area between the lungs called the anterior mediastinum.
+Sometimes, however, the thymus gland is found in another (ectopic) location, such as in the neck, the thyroid gland, or the lungs (the pleura) near the area where the blood vessels and bronchi enter the lungs.

-It is named the thymus due to its shape being similar to that of a thyme leaf—pyramid-shaped with two lobes.
+It is named the thymus because its shape is similar to a pyramid—shaped thyme leaf with two lobes.
 The two portions of the thymus are broken down into lobules.
-These lobules have an outer cortex occupied by immature T lymphocytes, and an inner medulla occupied by mature T lymphocytes.
+These lobules have an outer cortex occupied by immature T lymphocytes and an inner medulla occupied by mature T lymphocytes.

-It is considered a lymphoid organ (an organ of the immune system) similar to the tonsils, adenoids, and spleen.
+It is considered a lymphoid organ (an immune system organ) similar to the tonsils, adenoids, and spleen.

 Cells of the Thymus